-Melbourne, Brisbane & St George
+Melbourne, Brisbane & Sydney

 Our EB nurses are actively involved with the NZ ANZEB nurse group and regularity liaise with other EB nurses overseas to provide latest advice and support to patients.
 DEBRA Australia is proud to support continuous education of our EB nurses via our Travel Fellowships and annual Health Professional Day enabling nurses to get latest training and education both overseas and from specialists nationally.
 Together this ensures that they can provide EB families with the most up to date information on wound management and best practice clinical guidelines developed by DEBRA International.

 Our EB nurses also work tirelessly to create awareness and provide education in pre-school, primary and secondary school communities as children transition into and through their education years.
-Their dedication, care and passion extend outside the clinic setting and they are actively involved in fundraising initiatives and family support such as the EB Picnic recently held in honour of International EB Awarness Week.
+Their dedication, care and passion extend outside the clinic setting and they are actively involved in fundraising initiatives and family support such as the EB Picnic recently held in honour of International EB Awareness Week.

-DEBRA’s first EB nurse was based in Brisbane in 2010 – this program also extends beyond hospitals to in home nursing support – to read more about in-home nursing support click here.
+This program also extends beyond hospitals to in home nursing support – to read more about in-home nursing support click here.